Yoga studio at True blue Resort

 I loved how I didn’t have to get off the resort to taste delicious, authentic local food.
 The onsite restaurant, Dodgy Dock, offers an array of local and international cuisines.
 I enjoyed the abundance of fresh fruit juices and tea available during breakfast.
 Dodgy Dock is expanding its menu to include more vegan and vegetarian options.

-The restaurant is a beautiful open space with a lovely view of the marina, but it comes with a price…,birds!!
-There were birds everywhere and they will try to steal your food, so make sure you cover it if you step away from your plate.
+The restaurant is a beautiful open space with a lovely view of the marina, but it comes with a price… birds!!
+There were birds everywhere, and they would try to steal your food, so cover it if you step away from your plate.

-7) Boost to Your Underwater Confidence & Connection with Nature
+7) Boost Your Underwater Confidence & Connection with Nature

 Day retreats are perfect for people like myself who have limited vacation time.
-I felt like it was the best of both worlds, because I was able to experience something unique while still having time to get off the resort to explore the country.
+It was the best of both worlds because I could experience something unique while still having time to get off the resort to explore the country.
 As mentioned, I decided to go on a Scuba Yoga retreat to push myself to get more comfortable in the water.
-I took swimming lessons to prepare for the trip, however you don’t really need to know how to swim to scuba dive.
-Your equipment does most of the work for you, your biggest responsibilities will be breathing through your mouth and kicking your legs.
+I took swimming lessons to prepare for the trip.
+However, you don’t need to know how to swim to scuba dive.
+Your equipment does most of the work; your biggest responsibilities will be breathing through your mouth and kicking your legs.
 At first, scuba and yoga may seem like a random combination.
-But it is the perfect combination if you have any nerve around diving.
+But it is the perfect combination if you have any nerves about diving.
 The yoga relaxed us, kept us present, and regulated our breathing — all practices that lend themselves well to scuba diving.

-We started our morning with introductions and a relaxing gentle flow yoga session focused on the concept of Ahimsa (non-harming) led by Malaika.
-Ahimsa is a foundational yogic principle, where we approach nature and all our fellow beings with a deeper awareness and compassion.
-After yoga, we ate a delicious hot breakfast together at the Dodgy Dock.
+We started our morning with introductions and a relaxing, gentle-flow yoga session led by Malaika focused on Ahimsa (non-harming).
+Ahimsa is a foundational yogic principle where we approach nature and all our fellow beings with a deeper awareness and compassion.
+After yoga, we ate a delicious hot breakfast at the Dodgy Dock.

 The Scuba diving portion of the retreat was led by talented staff at Aquanauts Dive Grenada.
 A major drive behind Aquanauts is conservation through a stronger connection to the ocean.
-Following breakfast, we completed our short Discover Scuba Diving course (a short video and a quiz), grabbed our scuba gear, and then practiced in the pool.
-This is when I really appreciated the small intimate group size.
-We were accompanied by 2 dive masters who worked with us in groups of 2-3 in the pool.
+Following breakfast, we completed our short Discover Scuba Diving course (a short video and a quiz), grabbed our scuba gear, and practiced in the pool.
+This is when I appreciated the small, intimate group size.
+We were accompanied by two dive masters who worked with us in groups of 2-3 in the pool.
 We weren’t rushed and were given the attention we needed.

-Unfortunately, due to a really bad thunderstorm the previous day, the visibility in the ocean was poor, so our ocean dive was postponed.
-Although, I was a little bummed by this, I appreciate the Aquanauts doing their due diligence to check the ocean’s conditions prior to our dive.
-The majority of the group were first-time divers, so it wouldn’t have been a great first diving experience to explore in murky waters.
-Despite, not being able to dive in the ocean, I still enjoyed developing my scuba skill set in the pool, and the interruption gave me another reason to come back to Grenada!
-We ended the retreat with a mouthwatering lunch at Dodgy Dock and lots of laughs.
-Another special part of the retreat was the amazing people I met.
-It was group of 8 people — a good mix of locals and Saint George’s University students.
+Unfortunately, due to a bad thunderstorm the previous day, the visibility in the ocean was poor, so our ocean dive was postponed.
+Although I was a little bummed by this, I appreciate the Aquanauts doing their due diligence to check the ocean’s conditions before our dive.
+Most of the group were first-time divers, so exploring murky waters wouldn’t have been a great first-diving experience.
+Despite being unable to dive in the ocean, I still enjoyed developing my scuba skill set in the pool, and the interruption gave me another reason to return to Grenada!
+We ended the retreat with many laughs and a mouthwatering lunch at Dodgy Dock.
+Another unique part of the retreat was the fantastic people I met.
+It was a group of 8 people — a good mix of locals and Saint George’s University students.

 Liked it!
 Pin it!